p2p-org/p2p-safe-onboarding/README.md

 - The SDK assumes Safe v1.3 deployments.
 Override the configuration if you need different versions or custom deployments.
 - `onboardClient` executes live transactions (deploy Safe, deploy Roles, configure roles, enable module).
 Ensure the wallet has enough funds to cover gas.
+- Until the P2P API is available, fee terms default to deposit `0` bps and profit share `9700` bps.
 - Transactions are executed sequentially; future iterations can batch Safe configuration via MultiSend.